krishjain2100/SocialNetworkSimulator/README.md

     * `ADD_FRIEND`:
         * Prevents friending non-existent users ("Atleast one of the users does not exist").
         * Prevents a user from friending themself ("Cannot friend self").
-        * Prevents re-friending an existing friend ("Friendship already exists").
+        * Prevents re-friending an existing friend ("alice and bob are already friends").

 * **Network Analysis**:
     * `LIST_FRIENDS`: